“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

-In this post, I will explain the difference between noreferrer and noopener tags, how they are different from the nofollow tag, and the impact on SEO when each one is used.
+In this post, I will explain the difference between noreferrer and noopener tags, how they differ from the nofollow tag, and the impact on SEO when each one is used.

 Let’s start with some definitions.